What is metadata?

 Entering the same information multiple times – Our store will separate your title and subtitle but only if they’re in the appropriate fields.
 If you’re entering this information multiple times, it can be quite distracting.
 You want your metadata to be as clean as possible, and to not look like this:

 Tagging in the metadata – Book titles, subtitles, series titles or author fields that include extraneous words that are not actually part of the official title, subtitle, series title or author name are not acceptable and lead to confusion and the corruption of metadata standards.
+Official metadata for Title and Subtitle refers to actual text present on the cover image of the book; including extraneous taglines or information not present on cover image would fall under metadata corruption.
 Your potential customer is much more inclined to buy a book that’s got neat metadata instead of one that’s filled with random keywords.